ktorio/ktor-documentation/topics/http-send.md

 The `HttpSend` plugin allows you to monitor and retry HTTP calls depending on a response.
 For instance, you can implement call logging or retry a request if a server returns an error response (with the 4xx or 5xx status code).

 The `HttpSend` plugin doesn't require installation.
-To use it, pass `HttpSend` to the client instance using indexed access and call the `intercept` method.
+To use it, pass `HttpSend` to the `HttpClient.plugin` function and call the `intercept` method.
 The example below shows how to retry a request depending on the response status code:

 ```kotlin
 ```